phunware/maas-alerts-android-sdk/README.md

 Verify Manifest
 ---------------

-`PwAlertsModule` has a convenience method to check if the manifest for the Alerts SDK is set up properlly.
+`PwAlertsModule` has a convenience method to check if the manifest for the Alerts SDK is set up properly.
 This should only be used for development and testing, not in production.
 Call the method with the line `PwAlertsModule.validateManifestAlertsSetup(context)`.
 The passed-in context should be the application context.
 If there is an error, then an `IllegalStateException` will be thrown with an error message on what